 It has been 1 year and 6 months since my stay in the emergency room.
 I have been migraine free since seeing Dr. Potenza, I’ve lost 75 pounds, I have become a NASM CPT with a certification in Nutrition, and most importantly, I have since reclaimed my life as my own and not my diagnoses.”

 This story was submitted to Love What Matters by Mia Carmickle from Spokane, Washington.
-You can follow their journey on Instagram and Facebook.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more touching stories like this: